-In this article I review the United Airline Premium Service (P.S.) or Business Class, on the B757-200 New York Newark (EWR) to Los Angeles (LAX).
+In this article, I review the United Airline Premium Service (P.S.) or Business Class on the B757-200 New York Newark (EWR) to Los Angeles (LAX).

-United’s terminal at Newark is functional, but not luxurious by any means.
+United’s terminal at Newark is functional but not luxurious by any means.

-Once you get past security, you have a choice of two United Club lounges at Newark’s Terminal C. One, near the security checkpoint at gate C120, is the larger club, with shower facilities and a view of the runway, though since it’s near the major international departure gates it’s often crowded and in disarray.
-P.S. flights tend to operate from gates nearer a smaller club adjacent to gate C74.
+Once you get past security, you have a choice of two United Club lounges at Newark’s Terminal C. One, near the security checkpoint at gate C120, is the larger club, with shower facilities and a view of the runway, though since it’s near the major international departure gates, it’s often crowded and in disarray.
+P.S. flights tend to operate from gates nearer to a smaller club adjacent to gate C74.
 This club is spartan, with no showers, dated bathrooms, and a circular layout that can be difficult to navigate.
 But it does offer complimentary spirits, wine, and beer, along with soup and a mix of fresh and dried snacks.

 United is planning to fully refresh both lounges in 2017, along with adding a full Polaris lounge for international business class passengers, which should help it better compete with American’s lounge offering at JFK.

 P.S. flights are typically operated by United’s B757-200 aircraft, which come in two configurations.
 One offers 16 seats in business class.
 The other has two business class cabins that seat a total of 28 passengers.
 The seats on both are identical, reclining fully lie flat in a 2×2 layout and are based on the B/E Diamond platform, which is the same used by Delta on its transcontinental 757s and American’s transcontinental A321.
 The key difference is United hasn’t changed the finish of its seats since 2007, while Delta and American offer more modern and detail-oriented finishes.

 Personal storage space is limited, with space for a purse or small briefcase underneath the footrest and a small shelf under the monitor.